 With those questions answered, you are ready to start designing your own conversational UI.

-Tune in the next week when I’m going to post a step by step guide on how to do just that.
+And here is our step by step guide on how to do just that.